-“John swims on the northeast coast of Taiwan every morning.
+“John swims on the northeast coast of Taiwan every day.

-during one cold winter wind, he took off his shirt, dove into the water, and made two trips to complete a goal of one kilometer.
+Even on the cold winter morning, he took off his shirt, dove into the water, and made two trips to complete a goal of one kilometer.

 The ocean was unpredictable; sometimes huge schools of fish swam with him, and sometimes he got stung by jellyfish. but he kept breathing; kept moving forward…”